pulcy/correlation/deps/github.com/docker/docker/man/dockerd.8.md

 **--label**="[]"
   Set key=value labels to the daemon (displayed in `docker info`)

+**--live-restore**=*false*
+  Enable live restore of running containers when the daemon starts so that they are not restarted.

 **--log-driver**="*json-file*|*syslog*|*journald*|*gelf*|*fluentd*|*awslogs*|*splunk*|*etwlogs*|*gcplogs*|*none*"
   Default driver for container logs.
 Default is `json-file`.
   **Warning**: `docker logs` command works only for `json-file` logging driver.